 - Spot with Shadow Control: If overall background is dark, the camera shifts toward under-exposure so black areas don't turn gray.

-Face Detection: The camera will detect people's faces in the frame and adjust the focus and metering automatically.
+Face Priority/Eye Priority: The camera will detect people's faces in the frame and adjust the focus and metering automatically.
 You can also add Eye Priority so that the autofocus system selects the eye closest to the camera for face-priority AF.

 Digital Level: To ensure that your pictures are level perfect, the camera has a digital level gauge that can be viewed in the monitor and the electronic viewfinder when the shutter button is pressed halfway.

 Photo Playback: You can play back images one at a time, or in an index display of 4, 9, 25, or 100.
 You can also display images recorded on the memory card by date (calendar display).
 While in single image playback, the image can be magnified to 2x, 3x, 5x, 7x, 10x, or 14x for a closer look.

 Playback On TV: The E-M10 Mark III allows you to play back your still images or movies on a TV.
 The camera has a Micro HDMI (Type D) output for connecting to an HDTV.
 Output resolution can be set to 4K, 1080p, 720p, and 480p/576p.
 No Micro HDMI-to-HDMI cable is included.

 HDMI Control: When HDMI Control is set to "On", the camera can be operated by a TV remote control when it is connected to the TV via HDMI.
 The TV must support HDMI control.
 During single-frame playback, you can display or hide the information display and the index display.

 PictBridge Printing Capability: Using the supplied USB cable, you can connect this camera directly to a PictBridge-compliant printer, regardless of brand.